 They set their feelings aside, fail to listen to them and repress themselves (including anger).

-Codependent people tend to be push over like too nice guys, and they to resort to passive aggressiveness.
+Codependent people tend to be pushed over like too nice guys, and they often resort to passive aggressiveness.

 - Deny their problem